chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * Leary p67
 * Increased industrial unrest
 * Jan
-  * Hentry 'Orator' Hunt, a former Wiltshire Yeoman until he was dismissed and imprissioned for threatening his commanding officer was now an aggitator of the unrest
+  * Hentry 'Orator' Hunt, a former Wiltshire Yeoman until he was dismissed and imprisoned for threatening his commanding officer was now an aggitator of the unrest
   * thrown out of the Theatre Royal, Manchester, by officers of the 7th Hussars, for hissing during the National Anthem
 * 15-Feb
   * meeting at Sandy Brow, Stockport to discss a petition to the King